quality-liquid/cupid_code/Documentation/Design/LowLevel/new-low-level-team3.md

 *See [previous team's router design](./low_level_docs.md#implementing-the-router)*

 In main.js, mount the router instance and use router-link for navigation within components.
 Programmatic navigation (router.push) is used after authentication or role checks.

+Refer to [previous team's router setup](./low_level_docs.md#implementing-the-router) for the base router initialization and route guards.
+We add role guards to protect Dater/Cupid/Manager routes as described above.

 ## Vue URLs